 Longboard surfboard bag

 The history of longboards may be traced back to Hawaiian royalty who made use of wooden versions of longboards as we know them today.
-Longboards are heavy to carry and anyone that has carried one before may agree that a bag to transport these boards in is welcome:
+Longboards are really heavy to carry, especially if your walk to the waves is more than a few hundred meters.

 Any board bag with the name “Supermodel” is bound to create some expectations.
 Curve recently brought out a new surfboard bag cover in the form of this beauty which is available in various sizes.
 It has a pocket stash which is a secret compartment that allows you to store your wetsuit and surfing equipment.